Informational Interviews

 How to Prepare

-• Review materials in the Career Center reception area (Math/Psych, Room 201), use FOCUS, Firsthand online career library or meet with a career specialist.
+• Research the job, company, and person.
+Use FOCUS, Vault online career library, LinkedIn or meet with a career specialist.

 • Read about the field and the organization in which the person you’ll be interviewing is working.